hensleyas21/dsciCapstone/README.md

 - game_half: Categorical.
 Indicates whether the game is in the first or second half
 - drive: Nominal.
 The current drive number for the game.
 Potentially not including in model
 - sp: Categorical.
 Binary indicator for whether a score occurred on the play.
 Probably not including in model
-- qtr: Categorical.
-Indicator 1-4 of what quarter the game is in.
 - down: Categorical.
 Indicator 1-4 of the down at the beginning of the play
 - goal_to_go: Categorical.
 Binary indicator showing whether or not the posteam is in a goal to go scenario
 - ydstogo: Nominal.
 Number of yards left until the posteam achieves a first down.